Glossary

 Learn more

-Object tracking is a crucial computer vision task that involves identifying and following specific objects of interest as they move within a video sequence.
-Unlike object detection, which focuses on identifying and localizing objects in individual frames, object tracking maintains the identity of these objects across multiple frames.
-This allows for a continuous understanding of an object's motion, behavior, and interactions within a dynamic scene.
+Object tracking is a fundamental task in computer vision (CV) that involves identifying and following specific objects as they move through a sequence of video frames or camera feeds.
+Unlike object detection, which focuses on locating objects within individual static images or single video frames, object tracking maintains the identity and trajectory of these objects over time.
+This continuous monitoring allows systems to understand object motion, behavior, and interactions within dynamic environments, providing richer insights than detection alone.
+It's a core component in many Vision AI applications.

 Read all